 Best Vegan Snacks

-Dang toasted is our number 1 pick for best vegan snacks.
-These crunchy chips are gluten free and non-GMO and they have only three ingredients.
-For a heart healthy, fiber boosting, vegan-friendly snack try these plain or add as a topping to your salads or desserts for a fun and natural crunch.
+These crunchy chips are gluten-free and non-GMO and they have only three ingredients.
+For a heart-healthy, fiber boosting, vegan-friendly snack try these plain or add as a topping to your salads or desserts for a fun and natural crunch.

 Unlike regular microwave popcorn, Skinny Pop has zero grams of trans fat, is free from preservatives and non-GMO.